kontent-ai/smart-link/README.md

 Edit element button allows you to edit a specific element of a content item by clicking on it in preview.
 Inside Web Spotlight, this will lead to In-Context editor being opened, and the selected element will be scrolled into view.
-Outside Web Spotlight, you will be redirected to Kontent item editor.
+Outside Web Spotlight, you will be redirected to Kontent.ai item editor.

 **Data attributes:** `data-kontent-project-id` → `data-kontent-language-codename` → `data-kontent-item-id` → `data-kontent-component-id?` → `data-kontent-element-codename`.